jdefrance7/SeniorDesignProject/AST-CAN485/Arduino/README.md

 # Arduino Project Sketches

-Multiple sub-projects were created to test the functionality of various portions of this project.
+In addition to the `wing_segment_v0` project sketch, multiple sub-projects were created to test various other aspects associated with the overall project.

 Brief descriptions of the main project and supporting sketches are included below.

 Please note that the `libraries` folder is not itself a project sketch but rather contains the source code for libraries used throughout the project.
 Read the `libraries` documentation to learn more.